**Alt Text:** A compass with a red arrow pointing towards the words "Risk Management."

 4. Diversify across coins or markets like stocks and ETFs.
 This spreads out risks and avoids heavy losses if one investment fails.

 5. Stick with a clear risk-reward ratio for every trade.
-My aim is at least a 1:3 ratio, so possible profit outweighs possible loss.
+My aim is at least a 1:3 ratio, so potential profit outweighs possible loss.

 6. Rely on technical tools like moving averages or trend lines for better decision-making.
 These tools help spot patterns and entry points.